krishrustagi/Accident-Detection-System/README.md

 ## 6. Future Work

-We can use an alarm system which can call the nearest police station in case of an accident and also alert them with the severity of the accident.
+We can use an alarm system that can call the nearest police station in case of an accident and also alert them of the severity of the accident.